FEniCS/governance/governance.md

-Traditionally, Project leadership was provided by a subset of Contributors, called Core Developers, whose active and consistent contributions have been recognized by their receiving "commit rights" to the Project repositories.
+Traditionally, Project leadership was provided by a subset of Contributors, called Core Developers, whose active and consistent contributions have been recognised by their receiving "commit rights" to the Project repositories.
 In general all Project decisions were made through consensus among the Core Developers with input from the Community.